Sri Lanka Lump-sum Payment Tax Calculator 2025

 For Employers

-• Mandatory Deduction: APIT on lump-sum payments is compulsory
+• Mandatory Deduction: APIT on lump-sum payments is compulsory under Section 83A(1A) of the Inland Revenue Act

-• Documentation: Maintain detailed records of calculations
+• Documentation: Maintain detailed records of all calculations and payments

 For Employees

-• Understanding Deductions: Know how your tax is calculated
+• Understanding Deductions: Know how your tax is calculated using Tax Table No. 02

 • Planning: Consider timing of lump-sum payments for tax optimization

-• Records: Keep documentation for tax return filing
+• Records: Keep documentation for tax return filing and verification

-• Verification: Ensure employer calculations are accurate
+• Verification: Use this calculator to double-check employer calculations

 Year of Assessment Considerations